 When it comes to cutting emissions, there are many paths to success.
 Sweden, France, South Korea, and Ontario have all taken steps to replace fossil fuels with nuclear, hydro and renewable energy, while China is expanding electric car and battery production.
 But the absence of U.S. climate leadership is causing heads of state to ease off their goals, and violent protests in France against higher diesel taxes are casting a shadow over efforts to combat climate change.
-A discussion about who’s moving ahead and who’s moving backward in the transition to a clean energy economy.
+Who’s moving ahead and who’s moving backward in the transition to a clean energy economy?

 Speakers at this Event